Aller-Couleur/handlebars-i18n/readme.md

 ---

-#### How to use HandlebarsI18n.configure
+## How to use HandlebarsI18n.configure method

-Instead of defining the formating options for each date, number or price anew, you can configure global settings for all languages or only specific languages.
+Instead of defining the formating options for each date, number or price anew, you can configure global settings for all languages or only for specific languages.

 ```
  HandlebarsI18n.configure("en", "DateTimeFormat", {timeZone: "America/Los_Angeles"});